winglang/workshop-bedrock/04-bedrock.md

-In this section, we will be installing `@winglibs/bedrock` package and play with it locally.
+In this section, we will be installing the `@winglibs/bedrock` package and playing with it locally.

-## Create a new Project
+## Create a New Project

 ```sh
 # Create a fresh new project